Code of Ethics

 This process applies directly to members of ACCT and those parties affected by them.

-- Communicate your concerns to the other person(s) or organizations involved in the dispute, and attempt to resolve the conflict.
+- Communicate your concerns to the other person(s) or organizations involved in the dispute, and attempt to resolve the conflict informally.
 If unsuccessful, continue as follows.

-- Initiate contact with the Executive Director or any member of the ACCT Ethics Committee, and request a conflict/grievance form.
+- Initiate contact with the Executive Director or any member of the ACCT Compliance Committee, and request a conflict/grievance form.

-- All conflicts or grievances will be brought to the attention of the Executive Director and chair of the Ethics Committee.
+- All conflicts or grievances will be brought to the attention of the Executive Director and chair of the Compliance Committee.

 - Give a copy of the original conflict grievance form to the other party so that they can reply.
 A conflict/grievance form is given to both parties to respond.